Qonteh/study-venue-finder/README.md

 ## Study Venue Finder (study-venue-finder)

 Welcome to Study Venue Finder!
-This platform is designed to revolutionize the way students discover and select study venues, particularly when studying at home.
+This platform is designed to revolutionize the way students discover and select study venues, particularly when they are at home.

 ## Description